Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 Here’s a simple step-by-step guide:

-- Smoothly exhale through the open nostril into a tissue without excessive force.
+- Exhale smoothly through the open nostril into a tissue without excessive force.

 - Repeat on the other side.

-This method reduces risk of pushing mucus deeper into sinuses while still encouraging effective clearance.
+This method reduces the chance of building excessive pressure while still encouraging effective clearance.

 Treatments That Help When You Can’t Blow Your Nose Properly